 Looking for an easy Easter craft for younger kids and toddlers?
 Popsicle Stick Bunnies For Kids are fun Easter basket stuffers and kids of any age can participate in making homemade Easter crafts.
 Make one, make a few or use the dollar store to make Easter bunnies for a group.

-How To Make Popsicle Stick Bunnies
+How To Make A Large Popsicle Stick Bunny

 11 (ish!)
 Popsicle or craft sticks